greyblake/greyblake.github.com/source/_posts/2015-09-20-nlp-toki-pona-and-ruby-part1.markdown

 end
 ```

-This implementation looks very naive, but specs pass, so we live it as it is.
+This implementation looks very naive, but specs pass, so we leave it as it is.
 Probably in the future we will modify.

 ## Conclusion